kdeldycke/click-extra/docs/pygments.md

-# Pygments ANSI extensions
+# Pygments extensions

+Click Extra extends Pygments to allow for the rendering of ANSI codes in terminal outputs.

+## Setup

 As soon as [`click-extra` is installed](install.md), all its additionnal lexers, styles and filters will be automaticcaly registered to Pygments.

 ## Lexers

-Click-extra provides new lexers capable of parsing ANSI code in vrious shell-like sessions.
+Click Extra adds new lexers capable of parsing ANSI code in various shell-like sessions.
 I.e. command lines or code, including a prompt, interspersed with output.

 | Original Lexer                                                                                             | Original IDs                                     | ANSI variants                                                   |
 | ---------------------------------------------------------------------------------------------------------- | ------------------------------------------------ | --------------------------------------------------------------- |